etcd-io/etcd/Documentation/upgrades/upgrade_3_0.md

 127.0.0.1:32379 is healthy: successfully committed proposal: took = 13.651368ms
 127.0.0.1:22379 is healthy: successfully committed proposal: took = 18.513301ms
 ```

+## Further considerations

+- etcdctl environment variables have been updated.
+If `ETCDCTL_API=2 etcdctl cluster-health` works properly but `ETCDCTL_API=3 etcdctl endpoints health` responds with `Error:  grpc: timed out when dialing`, be sure to use the [new variable names](https://github.com/coreos/etcd/tree/master/etcdctl#etcdctl).

+## Known Issues

+- etcd &lt; v3.1 does not work properly if built with Go &gt; v1.7.
+See [Issue 6951](https://github.com/coreos/etcd/issues/6951) for additional information.
+- If an error such as `transport: http2Client.notifyError got notified that the client transport was broken unexpected EOF.` shows up in the etcd server logs, be sure etcd is a pre-built release or built with (etcd v3.1+ &amp; go v1.7+) or (etcd &lt;v3.1 &amp; go v1.6.x).
+- Adding a v3 node to v2.3 cluster during upgrades is not supported and could trigger panics.
+See [Issue 7249](https://github.com/coreos/etcd/issues/7429) for additional information.
+Mixed versions of etcd members are only allowed during v3 migration.
+Finish upgrades before making any membership changes.

 [etcd-contact]: https://groups.google.com/forum/#!forum/etcd-dev